What is the TLC Hiking Challenge?

 - Anyone can participate in the Challenge; prizes will be awarded based on membership status at time of Challenge completion.

 - Participants may either complete hikes at all 6 TLC preserves or replace one hike with a TLC outdoor event at any preserve.
 Hikes completed as a part of TLC events can be logged as hikes for the Challenge.
-These 6 preserves include our newest preserve, Brumley Forest Nature Preserve, which will open to the public on April 22nd, 2017!
+These 6 preserves include our newest preserve, Brumley Forest Nature Preserve.

 - You must complete the Challenge within one year of the date of enrollment.
 Hikes must be logged within one week of completion.